shioi/Blog-App/README.md

 * Start posting by going to the post
 * you can click on your profile to edit any post
 * Can add images as the cover image
+* Also in AWS with 2 ec2 instances

 ### Basic Design
 * Node.js server serving the required APIs for all the required operations like getting the post, logging in to the users, etc.